yashwanth-l/yl/README.md

 #### Consultant - T-Mobile

 - Extensively worked on moving the Helm Charts for various uses into a parent and sub-charts.
-- Migrated existing CICD to a GitOps methodology with FluxCD and progressive delivery using Flagger by using different strategies.
+- Migrated existing CI / CD to a GitOps methodology with FluxCD and progressive delivery using Flagger by using different strategies.
-- Migration of Infrastructure created in AWS to Terraform and using Gitlab and orchestrating using Terragrunt in the CI/CD.
+- Migration of Infrastructure created in AWS to Terraform and using Gitlab and orchestrating using Terragrunt in the CI / CD.
 - Integrated Vault Secrets using the Secrets Store CSI Driver.
 - Migration from APIGEE Gateway to InHouse Edge Gateway, built with Gloo Edge